AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 $$

 !!! abstract "Exercise"
-    See the following Jupyter notebook for more insight into logistic regression.
+    Please see the previous exercise to compare logistic with the perceptron.
+Also see the following Jupyter notebook for more insight into logistic regression.

-      - Download exercise (.ipynb): <a href="../exercises/LogisticRegressionDecisionBoundaries.ipynb" download>Logistic Regression</a>
+      - Download exercise (.ipynb): <a href="../exercises/Exercise_4LogisticRegressionSKLearn.ipynb" download>Exercise 4</a>

     You can do the same thing in RapidMiner, it is straightforward, try it, you can see my video on how to build a RapidMiner model here.